MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-management-pack-delivery.md

 The management pack supports monitoring of 2000 databases in a single Management Group.

 >[!NOTE]
->If you have been using an agnostic version of [Management Pack for SQL Server](sql-server-management-pack-supported-configuration.md) prior to the upgrade, you can remove both the **Microsoft.SQLServer.Generic.Dashboards.mp** management pack and the **Microsoft.SQLServer.Generic.Presentation.mp** management pack after the upgrade.
-For a non-agnostic version of Management Pack for SQL Server, the removal of these management packs is not possible.
+>If you've been using an agnostic version of [Management Pack for SQL Server](sql-server-management-pack-supported-configuration.md) prior to the upgrade, you can remove both the **Microsoft.SQLServer.Generic.Dashboards.mp** management pack and the **Microsoft.SQLServer.Generic.Presentation.mp** management pack after the upgrade.
+For a non-agnostic version of Management Pack for SQL Server, the removal of these management packs isn't possible.